eglabe/NYT-API-HW/README.md

-# NYT-API-HW
+# New York Times Search
-Week 7 HW: Create a New York Times search using their API
+A simple searching tool using the New York Times API.